 Former Warrior Stephen Jackson went on FOX Sports 1's "First Things First" and explained how the Warriors cockiness allowed the Clippers to hang around, and LA's collection of gritty role players did the rest.

 "The Warriors got too cocky and thought the Clippers were gonna lay down.
 I pray I have a team full of guys like Montrezl, Lou Williams, and Patrick Beverely, that love the game and don't care who's in front of them.
 That's what Doc Rivers has, they didn't quit." - @DaTrillStak5 pic.twitter.com/0Dsd34tCws— First Things First (@FTFonFS1) April 16, 2019

 Stack Jack has a point.

-The Warriors' first task should be to dispatch the pesky Clippers as soon as possible.
+The Warriors first task should be dispatch the pesky Clippers as soon as possible.

 Blowing the 31-point lead already made sure the series will go three days longer, and the Warriors need to make sure it goes no further than Game 5.
-With the Houston Rockets potentially waiting in the wings in the Western Conference semifinals, the Warriors will want all the rest they can before that slugfest.
+With the Houston Rockets potentially waiting in the wins in the Western Conference semifinals, the Warriors will want to get all the rest they can before that slugfest.